-Advice for Designers Who Want to be Founders: Eoghan McCabe, Founder and CEO of Intercom
+Advice for Designers Who Want to Be Founders

-Eoghan McCabe (@EoghanMcCabe) is the CEO of Intercom, a new kind of CRM and messaging platform.
+Eoghan McCabe is the CEO of Intercom, a new kind of CRM and messaging platform.
 Before starting up, McCabe was a freelance designer and co-founder of a creative agency.
-In this Design+Startup Talk, Eoghan explores the role of the designer/founder and shares a cautionary tale on the pitfalls that people in this role often succumb to.
-Words of wisdom belong to him.
+In this Design+Startup talk, Eoghan explores the role of the designer-founder and shares a cautionary tale on the pitfalls that people in this role often fall into.
+Words of wisdom below are his.

 Designers have never been more in demand.
-It’s not entirely uncommon for a nineteen year old designer to get a cold call from a CEO with a six-figure job offer.
-As the technology stack becomes increasingly more plug and play (think Amazon Web Services), innovation is now moving into the experience layer.
+It’s not entirely uncommon for a 19-year-old designer to get a cold call from a CEO with a six-figure job offer.
+As the technology stack becomes increasingly more plug-and-play (think Amazon Web Services), innovation is now moving into the experience layer.
 There are incredible opportunities to create software experiences that can tangibly connect with people on an emotional level.
 It's an incredible time to be a designer.

 If you’re most passionate about the design process, founding a company is not for you.